The Pros and Cons of Puppy Training Classes

 Now that that’s clear, it’s important to understand that there IS such a thing as a bad mix of puppies in a puppy class!

-Dogs are much like kids in a sense.
-So, think about a kindergarten classroom.
-There’s often a shy kid, a hyper kid, a bully, a brown noser, a kid who eats the glue and hopefully a bunch of chilled out balanced kids.
+Think about a kindergarten classroom.
+There’s often a shy kid, a hyper kid, a bully, and a brown noser!
+There’s also a kid who eats the glue, and hopefully a bunch of chilled out balanced kids.

 And with all those personalities things can become distracting in a room, especially if you have more than one of the extreme personalities.